 WASHINGTON, D.C. – Today, Senator Rick Scott sent a letter to Secretary of State Antony Blinken outlining his expectations for the Department of State and the Biden Administration’s foreign policy agenda.
 In his letter, Senator Scott stresses the importance of the Department of State’s role in protecting and expanding freedom and democracy across the globe and holding dictators in Cuba, Venezuela, Iran and Communist China accountable for their oppression and human rights abuses.

-Read the Senator’s letter HERE or below.
+Read the Senator’s letter HERE